Fall is the time when you prepare your yard for the cold winter months ahead.

 Here are a few tips for taking care of your lawn and trees this fall:

-- Consider watering any new trees, bushes and evergreens.
+- Water any new trees, bushes and evergreens.
 Larger trees should be watered if the fall is dry.
-Be sure to water slowly, allowing it to soak in well. (early fall, stop once temps drop 40 degrees).
+Be sure to water slowly, allowing it to soak in well.
+(Stop once temps drop below 40 degrees).

 - Remove the leaves from your yard to avoid bares spots in your lawn next spring.

 - Protect trees from the elements and pests: